an electronic arts magazine

 A Note from the Curator

 Many years ago in an East Atlanta attic, the name PERM PRESS came to me in a flash of fluorescent pink and hair curlers.
 I smashed out an old TV screen I found in the basement, spray painted the frame, lined the interior with tinfoil, installed a door with hinges and started throwing in ideas for what I wanted to publish — scraps of poems, horoscopes cut out from newspapers, flyers ripped off of telephone poles, glitter, recipes, movie stills, knick-knacks.
-It was some strange shrine assembled from trash and ephemera, as if I was conjuring a spell.
+It was some strange shrine assembled from trash and ephemera, as if I was conjuring up a spell.

 When I opened the depository months later, I dumped it out and started to piece together my findings.
 There were some poems hidden in there, but I couldn’t uncover anything else of substance.
 The TV was eventually moved to an apartment above a Jamaican restaurant in the Old Fourth Ward, where I toyed around with the idea of starting the press again — a DIY zine that would be distributed across the city in identical little busted out televisions bedazzled in hot pink, foil and glitter — but the idea never made it off the page.